tusen-ai/naive-ui/src/color-picker/demos/enUS/modes.demo.md

 # Set Mode

-Use `modes` to set available modes.
+Use `modes` to set restrict the available modes.

 ```html
 <n-color-picker :modes="['hex']" />